📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 If you have the money to buy the property and bear related costs (such as bank fees, taxes, etc.), sooner or later, you will be the owner.

-This is because the procedure for drafting the purchase contract, making and registering the deed, and also the process of obtaining certificates can be done by the real estate broker agency or even by the bank itself.
+This is because tasks like drafting the purchase contract, registering the deed, and obtaining the necessary certificates can be handled either by the real estate agency or even by the bank.

 What will not be done for them?
 The due diligence (legal analysis) of the property and the seller.
 This is the most important step in buying the property, no matter where.